Springhills Fish

 1. Start with acknowledging what they’ve heard might be true.

 There are bad fish farms after all.
 Try asking “What have you heard?”
-Just listen, because if you immediately try to discredit them, chances are they won’t believe you.
+Just listen, because if you immediately try to discredit them, chances are they won’t believe what you have to say.

 2. Plant a seed that there are good fish farms out there.

-That way you’re not telling them they’re wrong, just that there’s more to know!
+This way you’re not telling them they’re wrong, just that there is more to know!

 Chances are they’ve heard a negative thing in passing — almost always it’s about salmon farming in BC — so you can also try saying “I don’t know what’s happening out there, but let me tell you the cool things about my local fish farm.”